grommet/grommet/.github/ai-instructions/architecture.md

 ### 2. General Implementation Rules

-- **Flexibility through Composition:** Grommet focuses on extreme flexibility through composition and customizable "escape hatch" props.
+- **Flexibility through Composition:** Grommet focuses on flexibility through composition and customizable "escape hatch" props.
 Always forward the DOM ref with `React.forwardRef`.
 When the component needs internal access to the node (e.g., to manage focus), wrap the forwarded ref with `useForwardedRef(ref)` and attach that wrapped ref to the DOM element; otherwise the forwarded `ref` may be passed straight through.
 - **Component Display Name:** Always assign `Component.displayName`.
-This ensures the component is identifiable in React DevTools, error stack traces, and `styled-components` class names — making debugging significantly easier.
+This ensures the component is identifiable in React DevTools, error stack traces, and `styled-components` class names — making debugging significantly easier. `FormField` also uses `displayName` to identify which child components it wraps, so omitting it can break `FormField` integration.
 - **Context & Hooks:** For components with programmatic APIs, expose a custom hook (e.g., `useAccordion()`) as the primary access point that calls `React.useContext` internally.
 (See Section 1 for where context files live.)
 - **Exports:** Each component's `index.js` must export only its public API by name.
 Also ensure you add the export to `src/js/components/index.js` in alphabetical order, update `index.d.ts`, and update `src/js/languages/default.json` for i18n keys.
 - **Controlled vs Uncontrolled:** If a component handles user input or state, you **MUST** support the controlled/uncontrolled pattern.
 Accept both a value prop (controlled) and a default value prop (uncontrolled).
 Use `useFormInput` (see Section 3) to manage this state and integrate with `Form`.
 When state changes, call the `onChange` callback using the `{ value }` payload shape.